MitchelAnthony/petregister/README.md

 * ~~login to my account~~
 * ~~search for a matching microchipId~~
 * alert the owner that I found their animal
-* Be notified if the microchipId is found in another database (via http://www.europetnet.com/apiSearch.php?chipID={id} or http://www.europetnet.com/apiSearch.php?chipIDS={id})
+* be notified if the microchipId is found in another database (via http://www.europetnet.com/apiSearch.php?chipID={id} or http://www.europetnet.com/apiSearch.php?chipIDS={id})
+* browse a list of missing pets

 As a __pet owner__, I want to
 * ~~add a pet~~